 The applicable law does not predefine roles for members of the managing bodies.
-One member of the management board can be and usually is nominated as chairman or spokesperson.
+One member of the management board can be nominated as chairman or spokesperson, as recommended by the current DCGK.
 Apart from this, it is common for the tasks and duties of the management board and managing directors to be divided between them in several departments, either functional or operational divisions.
 Thereby, names like CEO, CFO and COO are generally addressed to the members on their business cards, the website, and in the email-footer; however, these are neither statutorily foreseen nor do they trigger any special further rights or obligations.

-With respect to the supervisory board of an AG and a two-tier system SE or an administrative board of a one-tier system SE, only the following rules have to be considered.
+With respect to the supervisory board of an AG and a twotier system SE or an administrative board of a one-tier system SE, only the following rules have to be considered.
 Generally, each member has the same rights and duties, and must be familiar with the relevant business sector of the company.
-However, according to applicable law, boards of listed companies must have one member with certain skills - for example, financing, reporting and auditing expertise.
+However, according to applicable law and the DCGK, boards of listed companies must have one member with certain skills - for example, financing, reporting and auditing expertise.